 In contrast, prospect theory might be able to explain it:

-NOTE: Kahneman & Tversky (1979) prospect theory cannot.

-Prospect theory combined with assumption that the premium is not felt as a loss can.
+- Kahneman & Tversky (1979) prospect theory cannot. - Prospect theory combined with assumption that the premium is not felt as a loss can. - Kőszegi-Rabin loss aversion (our next model) can as well, and perhaps does better.

-• Köszegi-Rabin loss aversion (our final model in this section) captures this idea.